anushka712/Todos/README.md

-Tdodo-App  using HTML, Tailwind CSS, JavaScript and React.
+Tdodos  using HTML, Tailwind CSS, JavaScript and React.

 # React + Vite